 Structural errors prevent schema from being parsed.

 According to WebCare's structured data guide, JSON-LD syntax errors like missing commas, incorrect curly braces, square brackets, or unescaped characters will cause complete validation failures, preventing any schema benefits.
+Understanding how AI SEO works helps you appreciate why proper syntax is critical for AI platforms to interpret your content correctly.

 Syntax checklist: